calimero-archive/docs/docs/getting_started/gateway.md

 title: Gateway
 sidebar_position: 9
 ---

-The gateway is a reverse proxy service that is used to route incoming requests from clients to the intended server.
-It acts as an intermediary layer between the client and the Private Shard infrastructure including the RPC and GraphQL Indexer endpoints.
+Calimero Gateway is the service responsible for allowing or rejecting requests towards private shard components.
+It allows authorized users and applications to interact with the private shard.
+The gateway also acts as an intermediary layer between the client and the private shard infrastructure including the RPC and GraphQL Indexer endpoints.

-There are two endpoints for clients to connect:
+All requests towards the private shard are routed through the gateway.
+Accessing the blockchain means sending requests to the RPC nodes or querying the indexer nodes.

 - The **RPC endpoint** for sending transactions and fetching data directly from the Shard
 - The **Indexer GraphQL endpoint** for fetching Indexer Private Shard off-chain stored data inside a Postgres database with a GraphQL reverse proxy in front

 ![](../../static/img/endpoint.png)

-With these endpoints clients are able to generate a variety of API keys with different policies on how the users can interact with the RPC and the Indexer endpoints.
-This includes anything from allowing all public users with a wallet to send transactions or fetch data to fine-grained permissions or fully disallowing any access.